247GradLabs/LinkedInNET/README.md

 LinkedInNET
 ===========

-[Sparkle.LinkedInNET](https://github.com/SparkleNetworks/LinkedInNET/) ([NuGet](https://www.nuget.org/packages/Sparkle.LinkedInNET/))will help you query the LinkedIn API :)
+[Sparkle.LinkedInNET](https://github.com/SparkleNetworks/LinkedInNET/) ([NuGet](https://www.nuget.org/packages/Sparkle.LinkedInNET/)) will help you query the LinkedIn API :)

+[THIS FORK](https://github.com/247GradLabs/LinkedInNET) you are viewing now aims at supporting the new V2 API.
+See [this issue](https://github.com/SparkleNetworks/LinkedInNET/issues/23) for more information.

+**Issues on V1** can be declared on the original repo. **Issues on V2** can be declared on this fork.

 Have any question?
 You may reach the authors on the dedicated chat room: [![Join the chat at https://gitter.im/SparkleNetworks/LinkedInNET](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/SparkleNetworks/LinkedInNET?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 Motivation
 ------------

-Bring the .NET world a nice LinkedIn client library.
+Bring the .NET world a nice LinkedIn client library. + support both V1 and V2 APIs.

-Before you start - About LinkedIn API recent changes
+Before you start - About LinkedIn V1 API recent changes
 ----------------------------------------------------------------

 **[LinkedIn recently changed a lot of things in its developer program](https://developer.linkedin.com/blog/posts/2015/developer-program-changes).
 When using this API, your applications might break on May 12, 2015**.